Generic selectors

 The Gravy

-Mix ¼ cup flour (I used bread flour), 1 Tbs Nutritional Yeast, 1 tsp Rubbed Sage, ½ tsp each Salt, and Pepper, and 1/8 tsp of Ground Thyme in a large bowl.
+Mix ¼ cup flour (I used bread flour), 1 Tbs Nutritional Yeast, 1 teaspoon Rubbed Sage, ½ teaspoon each Salt, and Pepper, and ⅛ teaspoon of Ground Thyme in a large bowl.

 Pour the dry mixture into a skillet (I used my cast-iron) and toast it over med heat for a few minutes.
 It will smell - well - toasty after a few minutes.
 Increase heat to med-high and slowly pour in 3 cups of Unsweetened Almond Milk, whisking continuously.